bswar7/Airbnb-Data-Analysis-Hawaii-Listings/README.md

 ## Dataset
-The dataset is taken from the [Bahrain Open Data Portal:](https://www.data.gov.bh/explore/?disjunctive.theme&sort=modified&q=import)
+The dataset is taken from the [Inside Airbnb:](https://insideairbnb.com/get-the-data/)